Immersion Experience

 • Arizona/Mexico

-Kino border initiative is a bi-national organization that works in the field of migration.
+Kino Border Initiative is a bi-national organization that works in the field of migration.
 The mission of KBI is to advocate for the dignity of the human person.
-This is affirmed through direct assistance and accompaniment with migrants, social and pastoral education with communities on both sides of the border.
-Participation in networks that engage in research and advocacy to transform immigration policies.
-More info: www.kinoborderinitiative.org
+This is affirmed through direct assistance and accompaniment with migrants, social and pastoral education with communities on both sides of the border, and participation in networks that engage in research and advocacy to transform immigration policies.

 • Cincinnati, OH